-The doctrine of precedent, under which it is necessary for a court to follow earlier judicial decisions when the same points arise again in litigation.34
+The doctrine of precedent, under which a court must follow earlier judicial decisions when the same points arise again in litigation.

 Basically, consistency benefits law, in that it allows those governed by the law to predict what they need to do to comply with the law.
 Following earlier decisions as precedents leads to greater consistency.
 Thus, if courts begin interpreting a statute in a certain way, society benefits if they continue to interpret the same statute in the same way.